 Jimmy turned around.
 What the hell am I doing?
 God, Coop.
 Quit looking at me like that.
 Please.

 In a ragged voice, Coop reminded Jimmy, "We're the lucky ones, remember?"

 Jimmy saw red.
 You fucking idiot!
 How the hell is this curse lucky?
 Jimmy ground his teeth.
-"I think you got it wrong there," Jimmy said, only inches from Coop's face.
+"I think you got it wrong there," Jimmy hissed.
 "I ain't a queer!"

 Jimmy then turned around and began to walk away from Coop again.
 But he kept his pace slow as he waited.
 Waited for Coop to quietly call him back.

 But Coop didn't say a word.
 Instead, Jimmy heard a car door slam and tires screeching.

 Good God, what had he done?
 Spinning around, hoping to catch his partner, Jimmy shouted, "Coop!"

 But it was no use.
 Coop and patrol car D108 roared out of the parking lot and took a right.

 Jimmy stood motionless and felt a part of himself die.
 He wanted nothing more than to curl into a ball and shut out the world.
 But Jimmy knew he couldn't vanish from the hell he had just created for himself and Coop; police business still awaited.